7 Business Solutions In Response To COVID-19

 7. Flex your business model – don’t get left behind

-Singapore ride-hailing firm Grab, which operates in 8 countries and 339 cities in Asia, has suffered from social distancing and stay-home measures driving down demand for transportation.
+Singapore ride-hailing firm Grab, which operates in 339 cities in Asia, has suffered from social distancing and stay-home measures driving down demand for transportation.
 However, CEO Anthony Tan believes that Grab’s new diversified approach — food and grocery delivery, ride-hailing, payments — has helped it adjust to the new normal and attain stability and liquidity during the coronavirus pandemic.